 We then write the list.
 I always hold off on using the words for numbers, unless they are needed to reach 100.
 We did not need to resort to them this year.
 It is all about the context.
 Rather than listing words for fruit, ask students to tell you which fruits are their favorite, or to describe the colors.
 Instead of asking for examples of verbs, have students tell you what they like to do on the weekends with their friends, and follow it up with when and where.
 Once they communicate in context the words and expressions keep coming.

 Once you get a hang of the process, creating QR codes to access student recordings is fairly straight forward and students can quickly learn to do it themselves.
-There are multiple ways to use QR codes in the foreign language classroom (look for an upcoming post).
+There are mays ways to use QR codes in the foreign language classroom.

 One thing I like to do is make the codes available to parents so that they can listen to their kids speaking the language.
 For example, I made this bulletin board interactive so that the students voices can be heard reading their writing assignment.
 All it takes is a QR reading app on a smartphone to quickly and instantly hear the student’s voice.